lazavgeridis/Dynamic-Time-Warping/README.md

 $ make dtwdp
 ```

-The dtwdp is the recommended executable.
+The dtwdp is the recommended executable to be generated.
 Some sample executions are presented above.

 ```
 $ cat train_FaceFour.txt test_FaceFour.txt | ./dtwdp